Vidhi-Khare/vidhikhare8898/README.md

         - write
         - status
       - Offset (int) -> Provides random access of file for read and write mode of operation
-      - Whence (String) -> Specifies the position of where to place the offset
+      - Whence (String) -> Specifies the position, where to place the offset from
         - current
         - start
         - end